oNaiPs/netEditor/README.md

 ```

 ### on Linux
-* there is some QT version problem with `macx-clang-libc++` if you dont enforce the use of Qt4, since on Ubuntu 14.10 Qt5 is used as default.
+* since on Ubuntu 14.10 Qt5 is used as default you need to enforce the use of Qt4.

 #### the app
 can be compiled with